Australian Football League reserves affiliations: Amalgamation with the VFL (since 2000)

 Currently, there are no limitations on how many AFL-listed players may play in a VFL team on any given weekend, except during finals, when only players who have played a certain number of VFL games during the season are eligible.

-There was previously a rule known as the 12–10 Rule: this stated that in a match between an affiliated VFL team and a stand-alone VFL senior team, the affiliated team could play a maximum of twelve AFL-listed players with ten VFL-listed players: in the event the AFL club had more than twelve non-selected players available, the excess players would play in the VFL Reserves.
+There was previously a rule known as the 12–10 Rule: this stated that in a match between an affiliated VFL team and a stand-alone VFL senior team, the affiliated team could play a maximum of twelve AFL-listed players with ten VFL-listed players: in the event the AFL club had more than twelve non-selected players available, the remaining players would play in the VFL Reserves.
 This rule was abolished in 2011 after more AFL clubs decided to field stand-alone Reserves teams in the VFL.

 Historical VFL/AFL affiliations by AFL club

 For all clubs in this list, the club fielded a Reserves team in the VFL/AFL Reserves up to 1991, and then in the VSFL from 1992-1999.
-The Fitzroy Football Club also fielded a Reserves team in these competitions, until the club's playing operations were taken over by the Brisbane Bears at the end of 1996.
+The Fitzroy Football Club also fielded a reserves team in these competitions, until the club's playing operations were taken over by the Brisbane Bears at the end of 1996.

 This list shows all Reserves affiliations and arrangements since 2000: